-The pneumatic structure is an environmentally friendly system that has extensive functions not only to the architectural discipline but also to various others.
+The pneumatic structure is an environmentally friendly system that has extensive functions to the architectural discipline and various others.

-The potential of those buildings might be broadened with the development of technology and might be integrated for various uses and situations.
+The potential of those buildings might be broadened with the development of technology might be integrated for various uses and situations.